steinar-flatland/python-guide/A-Brief-Introduction-To-Python.md

 - Do not use tabs.
 - Python will raise an error if you mix tabs and spaces in the same file, and even if it doesn't, results may vary between editors or environments.
-- The [PEP 8 Style Guide for Python Code](https://peps.python.org/pep-0008/) recommends 4 spaces, and formatters commonly follow this
+- The [PEP 8 Style Guide for Python Code](https://peps.python.org/pep-0008/) recommends 4 spaces, and formatters commonly follow this.

 ### 2.3.
 Colons Start Blocks